Find a pub

 Total Entry Costs

 You will need to estimate the turnover you expect to achieve from the pub, with regard to food and accommodation (if applicable).
 Barrelage figures are given to assist you with calculations.
-All figures represent products bought from Greene King only. **Please note trading volumes for year 2020 and 2021 are for part year trading and reflect the impact of closure during the Covid 19 pandemic**
+All figures represent products bought from Greene King only. **Please note trading volumes for year 2021 are for part year trading and reflect the impact of closure during the Covid 19 pandemic**